Kalindu1994/Irisflower/README.md

 Python Libraries: scikit-learn, Joblib
-Machine Learning Algorithm: k-Nearest Neighbors (k-NN) Learning Experience:
+Machine Learning Algorithm: k-Nearest Neighbors (k-NN)

+Learning Experience:

 This project allowed me to gain hands-on experience in implementing a machine learning algorithm for classification.
 Understanding the nuances of feature selection, model training, and evaluation provided valuable insights into the world of data science.

-GitHub Repository:
-Explore the code, documentation, and the journey of building this Iris Flower Identification project on GitHub.

-Feel free to delve into the details, provide feedback, and witness the intersection of code and data in unraveling the mysteries of Iris flower types.